onyx-m2/onyx-m2-firmware/README.md

 ```

 ### Step 3

+Install the extra Arduino libraries required by the firmware.
+The easiest way to do this
+is to use the Arduino IDE, by selecting `Tools > Manage Libraries...` and searching for
+them by name.

+These required libraries are:
+  - ArduinoWebsockets by Gil Maimon: https://github.com/gilmaimon/ArduinoWebsockets
+  - PacketSerial by Christopher Baker: https://github.com/bakercp/PacketSerial
+  - BitReader by Antoine Beauchamp: https://github.com/end2endzone/BitReader

+At this point the firmware should build if you run `Arduino Verify`.

+### Step 4
-Flash the M2 sketch [onyx-m2.ino](onyx-m2/onyx-m2.ino) onto to the M2.
+Flash (Upload) the M2 sketch [onyx-m2.ino](onyx-m2/onyx-m2.ino) onto to the M2.

 The device should restart on its own.
 At this point, the M2 is in `run` mode, but the SuperB is not operational yet.